coderforlife/pyjvm/README.md

     java.lang.System.out.println['java.lang.String']('Hi') # selects the method that takes 1 string

 These examples are simple, but hopefully you get the idea.
-You can specify a single string that gives the parameter type signature or the full method signature (as given by the `javap` program, with . or / as separators).
+You can specify a single string that gives the parameter type signature or the full method signature (as given by `javap -s`, with . or / as separators).
 Or one value can be given for each parameter which is either a string representing the type (can be with or without the L;), or a `JavaClass` object, or a limited set of obvious Python types (`object` to `java.lang.Object`, unicode `str` to `java.lang.String`, `bytes` to `[B`, `bool` to `Z`, `int` to `I`, `float` to `D`).

-Besides using the `javap` program to find the signatures, the available signatures can be found using an ellipsis in the brackets:
+Besides using `javap -s` to find the signatures, the available signatures can be found using an ellipsis in the brackets:

     sigs = java.util.Data[...]
     sigs = java.lang.System.out.println[...]